nrupatunga/nrupatunga.github.io/about.md

 I am fascinated by how deep learning models have reached human accuracy in these tasks.
 I am very enthusiastic towards reverse engineering these deep networks to understand what each layers in the network have learnt.

-I am currently working on Semantic Image Segmentation problem.
+I thoroughly work on developing deep learning models for Image recognition task on mobile.
+More specifically this includes developing models keeping accuracy, speed and space constraints in mind.